 Invest Saint Lucia provides “one-stop shop” facilitation services to investors to guide them through the various stages of the investment process.
 Invest Saint Lucia offers a website that is useful to navigate the laws, rules, procedures, and registration requirements for foreign investors: http://www.investstlucia.com/ .

 Under Saint Lucia’s CBI program, foreign individuals may obtain citizenship in accordance with the Citizenship by Investment Act of 2015, which grants the right to citizenship by investment.
 Program applicants are required to submit to a due diligence process before citizenship can be granted.
 The minimum investment for a single applicant to qualify is a $100,000 contribution to the National Economic Fund.
 A $190,000 contribution covers a family of four made up of the principal applicant, spouse, and up to two dependents.
 Alternatively, a real estate purchase valued at $300,000 or more will also qualify.
 There are also provisions for enterprise investment in approved projects and a government bond option.
 In response to the Covid-19 pandemic, the unit also created a special Covid-19 Relief Bond with a minimum investment of $250,000.
-This bond option is available until the end of 2021.
-More information on the CBI program is available at https://www.cipsaintlucia.com.
+This bond option is available until the end of 2022.
+More information on the citizenship by investment program is available at https://www.cipsaintlucia.com .

 Competition and Antitrust Laws

-Chapter 8 of the Revised Treaty of Chaguaramas outlines the competition policy applicable to the CARICOM member states.
+Chapter 8 of the Revised Treaty of Chaguaramas outlines the competition policy applicable to CARICOM member states.
 Member states are required to establish and maintain a national competition authority.
 CARICOM established a Caribbean Competition Commission to apply rules of competition regarding anti-competitive cross-border business conduct.
-CARICOM competition policy addresses anti-competitive business conduct, such as agreements between enterprises, decisions by associations of enterprises, and concerted practices by enterprises that have as their object or effect the prevention, restriction, or distortion of competition within CARICOM, and actions by which an enterprise abuses its dominant position within CARICOM.
+CARICOM competition policy addresses anti-competitive business conduct such as agreements between enterprises, decisions by associations of enterprises, and concerted practices by enterprises that have as their object or effect the prevention, restriction, or distortion of competition within CARICOM, and actions by which an enterprise abuses its dominant position within CARICOM.
 Saint Lucia does not yet have legislation regulating competition.
 The OECS agreed to establish a regional competition body to handle competition matters within its single market.

 Expropriation and Compensation